Lil Wayne: Lawsuits

-Feuds
+Controversies and feuds

 Juvenile

-Carter began feuding with former Hot Boys member and Cash Money Records labelmate Juvenile in 2002, after Juvenile took offense to Carter naming his third studio album 500 Degreez, a diss aimed towards Juvenile whose last album was named 400 Degreez.
+Carter began feuding with former Hot Boys member and Cash Money Records labelmate Juvenile in 2002 after he took offense to Carter naming his third studio album 500 Degreez—a diss aimed towards Juvenile, whose previous album was named 400 Degreez.
 Juvenile responded with a diss track on his 2002 album 600 Degreez, titled "A Hoe".
-In the song, Juvenile questions Carter's sexuality, and says he's a fake gangster.
-The two squashed their beef for a short period in 2004, with Carter and Birdman appearing in the music video for Juvenile and Soulja Slim's song, Slow Motion.
+In the song, Juvenile questions Carter's sexuality and calls him a fake gangster.
+The two squashed their rivalry for a short period in 2004, with Carter and Birdman appearing in the music video for Juvenile and Soulja Slim's song "Slow Motion".
 Carter later paid tribute to the Hot Boys with a song called "I Miss My Dawgs" on 2004's Tha Carter.
-Juvenile responded by calling the song "fake", and criticized Carter for releasing a tribute song and later promoting the album on BET and having "nothing good to say about them".
+Juvenile responded by labeling the song "fake" and criticizing Carter for releasing a tribute song and later promoting the album on BET with "nothing good to say about them".
 The two eventually reconciled once again, and Juvenile re-signed with Cash Money Records in 2014.

 Young Buck

 Young Buck released a song called "Off Parole", featuring Tony Yayo, which insulted Carter.
-Young Buck said that Carter could not be angry, because Young Buck spoke the truth.
+Young Buck said that Carter could not be angry because Buck spoke the truth.
 Young Buck also said "You think you got a problem with Juve and B.G.; you'll have a true problem with me", referring to the Cash Money-Juvenile/B.G feud.
-One of the reasons 50 Cent stated he was dismissing Young Buck was what he called "inconsistent behavior" which included appearing on stage with Carter, then seemingly dissing him on records with G-Unit.
-After he was dismissed, Young Buck appeared in the music video "My Life" by The Game, which featured Carter in the vocals.
-As of 2009, Young Buck and Carter have squashed their beef and also linked up to record a track "Up's and Down's" for Young Buck's Back On My Buck Shit mixtape.
+One of the reasons 50 Cent stated he was dismissing Young Buck was what he called "inconsistent behavior", which included appearing on stage with Carter, then seemingly dissing him on records with G-Unit.
+After he was dismissed, Young Buck appeared in the music video "My Life" by The Game, which featured Carter on the song's chorus.
+As of 2009, Young Buck and Carter have reconciled and also linked up to record a track "Up's and Down's" for Young Buck's Back on My Buck Shit mixtape.